What is persistent debt?

 If you don't plan to spend any more on your card, think about changing to a fixed payment.
 It doesn't have to make a big difference to your monthly outgoings and could save you a lot.

-If you can't view the whole table, swipe or scroll to show more > > >
+If you can't view the whole table, swipe, scroll, or rotate your phone to show more > > >

 To work out the right numbers for your card, try cardcosts.org.uk (opens in a new window).
 It's a free calculator that can help you work out how much to pay.
 You'll need to know your card's minimum payment rules to use it.